-- i. in respect of PRA rules that refer to the assumptions underlying the MA, such as the requirement for firms, as part of their risk management systems, to regularly assess the sensitivity of technical provisions and eligible own funds to the assumptions underlying the calculation of the MA, including the calculation of the FS, and the possible effect of a forced sale of assets; - ii. when determining whether a firm's MA portfolio is invested and managed in line with the PPP (Chapters 2 and 3 of the Investments Part); - as factors that the PRA expects firms to consider when determining any appropriate FS additions and safeguards in respect of assets with highly predictable (HP) cash flows (rule 4.16 and Chapter 8 of the Matching Adjustment Part); - iv. as factors that the PRA expects firms to consider as part of the attestation process (Matching Adjustment 9); and - v. as factors that the PRA expects firms to consider when determining if any additions in accordance with Matching Adjustment 4.17 (and regulation 6(9) of the IRPR regulations) are appropriate to ensure that the FS reflects risks retained by the firm.
+- i. in respect of PRA rules that refer to the assumptions underlying the MA, such as the requirement for firms, as part of their risk management systems, to regularly assess the sensitivity of technical provisions and eligible own funds to the assumptions underlying the calculation of the MA, including the calculation of the FS, and the possible effect of a forced sale of assets; - ii. when determining whether a firm's MA portfolio is invested and managed in line with the PPP (Chapters 2 and 3 of the Investments Part); - iii. as factors that the PRA expects firms to consider when determining any appropriate FS additions and safeguards in respect of assets with highly predictable (HP) cash flows (Rule 4.16 and Chapter 8 of the Matching Adjustment Part); - iv. as factors that the PRA expects firms to consider as part of the attestation process (Matching Adjustment 9); and - v. as factors that the PRA expects firms to consider when determining if any additions in accordance with Matching Adjustment 4.17 (and regulation 6(9) of the IRPR regulations) are appropriate to ensure that the FS reflects risks retained by the firm: and- - vi. as factors that the PRA expects firms to consider when satisfying themselves that its use of a MAIA permission is appropriate.